ApryseSDK/pdftron-document-search/README.md

 The above information can be found under API Keys in your Algolia Dashboard.
 ![Screenshot](https://github.com/PDFTron/pdftron-document-search/blob/master/algolia.png)

-Now you can run the application and start uploading your documents.

 ## Firebase Configuration

 This application uses Firebase to store documents.
 You can use any other backend of your choice.